Your smart home is a constant background hog on your Wi-Fi

 Key Highlights

-- Consumers with multiple devices benefit from improved connectivity solutions.
+- Consumers with multiple smart devices will benefit from enhanced connectivity.

 Real-World Impact